Top Social Media Marketing Challenges: Stories and Tips from 20+ Experts

 Tips to overcome this challenge:

-• Limit your social media usage – It’s difficult to put a hard stop to social media usage because in many usage, it’s extremely convenient to keep working wherever you are: on the bus during your commute, at home during the weekend.
+• Limit your social media usage—It’s difficult to put a hard stop to social media usage because, in many ways, it’s extremely convenient to keep working wherever you are: on the bus during your commute, at home during the weekend.
 However, for the sake of your mental health, you should implement breaks and separate personal social media browsing from work-related social media browsing.

 Final thoughts